Skills-based volunteering that makes a difference

 This engaging and interactive volunteering programme has proven benefits for all participants.
 For the young people, this programme provides them with valuable knowledge, helps them to develop key employability skills, such as communication and critical thinking skills, and raises their aspirations.

-There are currently 3 strands to Experts in Schools: , , and .
+There are currently three strands to Experts in Schools: , , and .
 If you are a business that works in any of these sectors, or have departmental teams with expertise in these areas, please do get in touch.
 We want to continue to grow our Experts in Schools programme to ensure that more students across the UK can benefit, and we need your help to make this a reality.

 Register your interest by completing this form.
-We'll be in touch find out more about how the programmes and how your business can get involved.
+We'll be in touch with more information on the programmes and how your business can get involved.

 A business's perspective